sjhoeksma/restoff/README.md

 #### rootUri Config

 By deafult, ```rootUri``` is the empty string.
-Used to remove any location information within your uri that is not actually part of the RESTful api.
+Used to remove any part of the URL that is not actually a required part of the RESTful URI.

-For example, if your restful endpoint is ```http://api.example.com/root/moreroot/tickets``` then the root Uri would be set as follows:
+For example, if your RESTful endpoint is ```http://api.example.com/root/moreroot/tickets``` then the root Uri would be set as follows:

 ```
 {